cfpb/sbl-project/features/features.md

 1. Institutions API
     1. Retrieve institution data by LEI, name, and email domain.

+**Content requirements:**
+- [ ] Inform the user of what they should do if their email domain is not registered with the CFPB (In this instance does the selection have to go to SBL help for review/approval?)
+- [ ] Notification content for each of the possible financial institution association scenarios

 ### Questions
 **What's the UX for a user who cannot self-associate with at least one FI?
 Can they even proceed into the app?**
-No, their only option is to file an SBL Help ticket or wait for their institution to show up in the system (this would be if they have recently registered with GLEIF).
+- No, their only option is to file an SBL Help ticket or wait for their institution to show up in the system (this would be if they have recently registered with GLEIF).

 **What's the UX for a user who can self-associate with some FIs, but not all?
 Can they go into the app, and subsequent FI associations can just be handled in the **Request changes to user profile** page?**